Jubilee River: Construction

 Parts of the towns of Windsor, Eton and Maidenhead are prone to flooding, because they are built on the flood plain of the River Thames.
 The concept of a parallel channel which could take water from the Thames above Maidenhead and return it below Windsor was conceived in the 1980s, and became known as the Maidenhead, Windsor and Eton Flood Alleviation Scheme.
 When the ten regional water authorities were privatised, as a result of the Water Act 1989, responsibility for rivers passed to the National Rivers Authority, which soon afterwards submitted plans for a channel which would be 50 m wide and 12 km long.
-In October 1992 a planning enquiry was held to consider the proposals.
+In October 1992, a planning enquiry was held to consider the proposals.
 During that enquiry, P. Ackers, one of the assessors, expressed grave doubts about the hydraulic modelling that had been used to justify the scheme, suggesting that it was too optimistic.

 The scheme did not receive government approval until 1995; around the same time, there was further reorganisation of the water industry, with the Environment Agency replacing the National Rivers Authority.
-Although Mr Ackers' concerns had not been addressed, it commissioned the design and construction of the scheme as originally conceived, at a cost of £110 million.
+Although Ackers' concerns had not been addressed, it commissioned the design and construction of the scheme as originally conceived, at a cost of £110 million.
 Throughout the planning process, from initial feasibility studies to delivery of the project, Lewin, Fryer and Partners were the consulting engineers.
 Principal works were the creation of the channel, various flow control mechanisms and bridges for road, rail and foot traffic.

 One of the challenges was the Dorney Bridge, built to take the channel beneath the Great Western Main Line.
 The 19th-century Brunel-designed railway embankment continued in use, carrying passenger and goods trains between London and destinations including South Wales, Cornwall and Bristol throughout construction.
 The 12 m high embankment was stabilised along 30m of its length by freezing over a period of three months, using 175 brine tubes cooled to -25 C. A tunnel was excavated through the frozen ground to just 50 mm wider than the two 50 m long preformed concrete box sections, which were jacked through as the excavation proceeded.
 This created a 23 m wide by 9.5 m high concrete culvert which can be seen from the Bath Road Bridge.

 The channel also had to be taken through Black Potts Viaduct, a series of 13 brick arches carrying the Waterloo to Windsor railway line over the Thames flood plain.
 Protective concrete and blue brick barriers were built around the older brickwork to preserve the viaduct's structural integrity, as well as to control gates to adjust the amount of water rejoining the Thames immediately downstream.